Qcza/qCMS/README.md

 # qCMS
-Simple cms based on MEAN with Angular2.
+Simple CMS based on MEAN with Angular2.